Ahmed Chalabi: Falling out with the U.S., 2004–05

 As Chalabi's position of trust with the Pentagon crumbled, he found a new political position as a champion of Iraq's Shia (Chalabi himself was Shia).
 Beginning 25 January 2004, Chalabi and his close associates promoted the claim that leaders around the world were illegally profiting from the Oil for Food program.
 These charges were around the same time that UN envoy Lakhdar Brahimi indicated that Chalabi would likely not be welcome in a future Iraqi government.
 Up until this time, Chalabi had been mentioned formally several times in connection with possible future leadership positions.
 Chalabi contended that documents in his possession detailed the misconduct, but he did not provide any documents or other evidence.
 The U.S. sharply criticized Chalabi's Oil for Food investigation as undermining the credibility of its own.

 Additionally, Chalabi and other members of the INC were investigated for fraud involving the exchange of Iraqi currency, grand theft of both national and private assets, and many other criminal charges in Iraq.
 On 19 May 2004 the U.S. government discontinued their regular payments to Chalabi for information he provided.
 Iraqi police, supported by U.S. soldiers, raided his offices and residence on 20 May, taking documents and computers, presumably to be used as evidence.
 A major target of the raid was Aras Habib, Chalabi's long-term director of intelligence, who controlled the vast network of agents bankrolled by U.S. funding.
-The U.S. announced that they had stopped funding the INC, having previously paid the organization $330,000 per month.
+The U.S. announced that it had stopped funding the INC, having previously paid the organization $330,000 per month.

 In June 2004, it was reported that Chalabi gave U.S. state secrets to Iran in April, including the fact that one of the United States' most valuable sources of Iranian intelligence was a broken Iranian code used by their spy services.
 Chalabi allegedly learned of the code through a drunk American involved in the code-breaking operation.
-Chalabi denied all of the charges, which nothing ever came of.
+Chalabi denied all of the charges, but nothing ever came of it.